Importance of Junior Year of High School

 Why Junior Year Is Important

-Junior year of high school can be especially impactful for strengthening a student’s college application.
-It’s the last school year that universities can look at in full before applications are due during senior year.
+Junior year of high school can be especially impactful for strengthening your college application.
+Since it’s the last school year that universities can look at in full, many admissions committees pay particularly close attention to grades and extracurricular activities from junior year.

-The third year of high school can feel overwhelmingly for a few reasons:
+The third year of high school can feel overwhelming for a few reasons:

 • Class difficulty levels are often higher than earlier years.